harshraj21/Money_Manager-password-less-auth/README.md

 ## passwords are hectic for users to remmember
 ###### Thus to simplify life from remembering password here is an implementation of passwordless authentication
-**Here is an implementation of the above mentioned in a Money manager desktop application;**
+**Here is an implementation of the above mentioned in a Money manager desktop application  **
 ***Features-***
 - Reads the hardware id of the system on 1st login attempt there after no password is required
 - Helps In Keeping a record of earning and expenses.